ahmadysalah/ahmadysalah/README.md

 <h2> Who I am I ?  😀 😃 😄 <h2/>
-<p>  I am Ahmad Salah and I am a full-stack developer with successful experience in web applications and system analysis to implement
-good user interface using javascript-frameworks and MERN technologies, and the strength in back end using the node js, express, API, NPM modules, Postgress, MongoDB, and testing, besides experience in React, and React-native to develop mobile applications for android and IOS platform, Wellcome to my dream,and  do not hesitate to get me feedback any time in my network`s or social media </p>
+I am Ahmad Salah and I am a full-stack developer with successful experience in web applications and system analysis to implement good user interface using javascript-frameworks and MERN technologies, and the strength in back end using the node js, express, API, NPM modules, Postgress, MongoDB, and testing, besides experience in React, and React-native to develop mobile applications for android and IOS platform, Wellcome to my dream,and  do not hesitate to get me feedback any time in my network`s or social media
  <a href='https://www.linkedin.com/in/ahmad-salah-2517b679/'>
  <img align="left"  alt="ahmad salah | LinkedIn" width="40px" height='40px' src="https://i.imgur.com/UKV5KYF.png" />
  </a>